henryhaotian/BCBT_D/README.md

-# Backward Chained Behavior Trees, BCBT_D
+# Backward Chained Behavior Trees with Deliberation, BCBT_D
 The BCBT_D is developed based on https://btirai.github.io/youbot.
 ## Run in Linux:
 1. Install Dependencies: